davidwl/AppLaunchpad/docs/navigation-parameters-reference.md

   },
 ```

-Below is Luigi's web component example configuration which shows 3 web components in a grid layout.
+Below is AppLaunchpad's web component example configuration which shows 3 web components in a grid layout.
 It also includes the configuration for the event bus.
 The `input` web component sends the typed input.
 The `header` web component listens to a `sendInput` event from a web component with the id `input1`.
 Received data will be converted.
 An `update` event will be triggered, changing the `header` web component where an `update` event listener is registered.

 ```javascript
 {